 top of page

-8 Questions to Marc, owner of Islander Watches
+8 Questions for Marc, owner of Islander Watches

 If you have been into watches for a while you have certainly seen his face.
 During his many years in the industry, Marc built strong relationships with some of the most esteemed entry-level brands and solidified a reputation as a no-bullshit very knowledgeable nice guy.